openKolibri/halo-90/readme.md

 * [ToDo](#todo)

 ## Design
-Design was always a core part from the very beignening, It *has* to look good, even more important that nit being funcitonal as it is a piece of jelery that people are going to wear.
-If it looks too complex or is even a little bit difficult to use, noone will want to waer it.
-Comfort was also a major goal as heavy earrings are painful to wear for extended time and no matter how stunning they are, its not worth the pain.
+Design was always a core part from the very beginning.
+It *has* to look good.
+Even more importantly, it must also be functional, as it is a piece of jewelery people are going to wear.
+If it looks too complex or is too difficult to use, no one will want to wear it.
+Comfort was another major goal, as heavy earrings are painful to wear for extended amounts of time, no matter how stunning they are.
+It's simply not worth the pain.

 ![render]

-The desing also had to allow for subtle as well as the onstentations led pattrens that would be expected.
-Sensors were added on to make the pattrens personal or location dependent.
-Such as the muted audio based pattren that would befit a quiet resturaunt transforms into the flashy wide pattren at a concert.
+The design also had to allow for a variety of LED patterns from subtle to a bit ostentatious.
+Sensors were added to make light patterns more personal or environmentally dependent, such as the muted audio responsive pattern.
+At one moment, befit for a quiet resturaunt and later a flashy wide pattern at a concert.

 [patternGif]